steveaq/steveaq.github.io/pages/Viz Gallery.md

 #### Links to featured visuals

-If you want to have a go a at re-creating them yourself please follow the link in the title of each chart, you will be directed to the revelant github repo where the visual was built.
+If you want to have a go at re-creating them yourself please follow the link in the title of each chart, you will be directed to the relevant github repo where the visual was built.

 <style>